-Laurie Wideman, Ph.D., is an assistant professor in the Department of Exercise and Sport Science at the University of North Carolina at Greensboro.
+Laurie Wideman, Ph.D., is an associate professor in the Department of Exercise and Sport Science at the University of North Carolina at Greensboro.
 Laurie earned a BSc. in Biology in 1990 from the University of Waterloo and a Masters degree in Exercise Physiology from Ball State University in 1993.
 In 1997, she earned a Ph.D. in Exercise Physiology from the University of Virginia.
 She has served on the faculty at UNCG since 2000.
 Prior to joining the UNCG faculty, she was a full-time research technician at the NIH funded General Clinical Research Center at the University of Virginia.

 Professor Wideman teaches in the areas of body composition, endocrine function, exercise physiology, pathophysiology and pharmacology.
 She has conducted research on the effects of exercise on growth hormone release, the use of physical activity to reduce risk factors for chronic disease, obesity and body composition.
 Her work has been published in journals such as American Journal of Physiology, Metabolism, Journal of Applied Physiology, Medicine & Science in Sports & Exercise, Diabetes, Journal of Clinical Endocrinology & Metabolism, Geriatric Nursing, and Sports Medicine.